 FOOD AND NUTRITION ON OUR TREKKING HOLIDAYS

-Trekking is a wellness activity that helps in detoxification.
-To provide an enhanced wellness experience, we also create meals that include superfoods as part of the ingredients to ensure better nourishment and assist in acclimatization to high altitude.
+Trekking is not only fun, but it is beneficial for you.
+It helps in detoxifying the body while also nourishing the soul.
+Although to provide a better experience, we also tailor our meals to include superfoods as part of the ingredients, to keep you fit and healthy, while also assisting in acclimatization to high altitude.
 The combination of hiking in the pristine mountain air and healthy food makes trekking with us a complete wellness adventure.
 The specially designed meals are available on our trekking holidays in Nepal, Darjeeling, Sikkim, Tibet, and Ladakh in India.
-Often our clients say that the food on our treks is even better than meals in the city hotels.
+Often our clients say that the food on our treks is even better than meals in the city.

-Ayurvedic drink - Your wake-up call will include a warm Ayurvedic beverage brewed using our secret ingredients to help you cope with a day of rigorous trekking.
+Ayurvedic drink - Your daily wake-up call will include a warm Ayurvedic beverage (a secret recipe) to help you cope with a day of rigorous trekking.

-Breakfast – Cereal or porridge and eggs to order (usually scrambled or fried).
-Toast or Indian flatbread made of whole wheat flour (chapati), served with honey or peanut butter.
-Waffles served with goji berries or raisins and honey.
+BREAKFAST: Cereal or porridge, and eggs to order (usually scrambled or fried).
+Toast or whole wheat chapati (Indian flatbread), served with honey or good peanut butter.
+We also have waffles served with goji berries or raisins and honey!
 Tea or freshly ground Himalayan organic coffee.

-When crossing high passes or drier regions, a packed lunch will sometimes be provided which may consist of the following: bread and jam sandwiches, chapatis, chicken, boiled eggs, fruit, chocolate, cartons of juice.
+When crossing high passes or drier regions, a packed lunch will sometimes be provided.
+It may consist of the following: jam sandwiches, chapatis, chicken, boiled eggs, fruit, chocolate, and cartons of juice.
 When we arrive at a camp there will usually be tea and biscuits and if available, cake.

-Evening meal – Appetizers of popcorn or poppadum and occasionally there will be treats such as Danish blue cheese, olives, salami, tuna pate, hummus, etc. Soup and the main course follow appetizers.
-Sometimes a glass or two of imported wine is offered.
-Meals vary from typical 'trekking food' to Thai green/red curry, yak/buff rendang curry, pasta carbonara, tuna pizza with a sprinkle of Himalayan oregano and yak/buff steak with cream and mustard sauce.
+DINNER: We usually start by grazing on popcorn or poppadums, and sometimes we will have treats such as Danish blue cheese, olives, salami, tuna pate, and hummus.
+Soup and the main course follow.
+Meals vary from typical 'trekking food' to Thai curries, rendang curry with local proteins like buffalo and yak, pasta carbonara, tuna pizza with a Himalayan twist or local steaks with cream and mustard sauce.
 We are looking to add even more gourmet dishes to our menu, according to availability.
 It is incredible what our chefs can produce despite the basic equipment available on the trek: excellent iced cakes, apple tarts, pizza, fried chips, spaghetti, pasta and even jelly!
 Our chefs are trained to produce a variety of menus and will usually be able to accommodate specific requests.

-We highly recommend that trekkers bring a small supply of their favorite ‘goodies.'
-Responsible Adventures also provides a variety of ‘goodies' such as granola bars, fruit bars, nuts, and raisins.
+We highly recommend trekkers bring some of their own favorite ‘goodies.'
+Responsible Adventures also provides a variety, such as granola bars, fruit bars, nuts, and raisins.